weipingpei/Crowdsourcing-Quality-Control-FBQC/README.md

 # Crowdsourcing-Quality-Control-FBQC
+Fine-grained Behavior-based Quality Control (FBQC) is a framework that extracts fine-grained behavioral features on the crowdsourcing platform.
-A JavaScript library that can be easily used by job requesters to obtain fine-grained behavioral features on the Figure Eight crowdsourcing platform of Appen.
+We implemented this JavaScript library that can be easily used by job requesters to obtain fine-grained behavioral features from different types of task webpages.
+Please refer to our full paper for more details.

 ## Introduction
-- FBQC.js: The JavaScript library used for tracking fine-grained behavioral features.
+- `FBQC.js`: The JavaScript library used for tracking fine-grained behavioral features.
-- example_cml.html: Different type of helper tags used to create different type of tasks on the Figure Eight crowdsourcing platform of Appen.
+- `example_cml.html`: Different type of helper tags used to create different type of tasks on the Figure Eight crowdsourcing platform of Appen.

 ## Usage
 - Replace "your_tracking_server_url" in the JavaScript library with the url of your server that used to store collected features.